foxet/Tidydata/codebook.md

 		The body acceleration signal is measured in y axial from the accelerometer.
 		And the Jerk signals was obtain from this signal.
-		Finally a Fast Fourier Transform (FFT) was applied to this signal.Weighted average of the frequency components to obtain a mean frequency.
+		Finally a Fast Fourier Transform (FFT) was applied to this signal.
+		Weighted average of the frequency components to obtain a mean frequency.

 * fBodyAccJerkMeanfreqZ

 		11 numeric
 	       range: -1...1

-		The body acceleration signal is measured in z axial from the accelerometer.And the Jerk signals was obtain from this signal.Finally a Fast Fourier Transform (FFT) was applied to this signal.Weighted average of the frequency components to obtain a mean frequency.
+		The body acceleration signal is measured in z axial from the accelerometer.
+		And the Jerk signals was obtain from this signal.
+		Finally a Fast Fourier Transform (FFT) was applied to this signal.
+		Weighted average of the frequency components to obtain a mean frequency.

 * fBodyGyroMeanX